Tamil onomatopoeia: ("irattai k-kilavi")

 There are three types of doublets described.
 In the first type, a single word with an adjectival quality is repeated while in the second type, the word may be nominal or verbal.
 The third type consists of two words with opposite meanings coupled with each other.

-Stacks ("atukku th-thodar")
+("atukku th-thodar")

 Atukku thodar consists of two words stacked after one another which give a different meaning when separated (an example is 'பிடி பிடி பிடி').